myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Broadcast Date: May 13, 2022
 >
-> Source: An Old Market That No Longer Knew Price
+> Source: An old market that no longer knew price.
 >
 > Subject: The numbers still exist, but they are no longer obeyed.
 >